tabletop-generator/ttg-server/docs/CONTRIBUTING.md

 Run the server with the environment variable `LOG_LEVEL=debug` and send a request to an auth-protected endpoint.
 You should see a log message saying "Authenticated user" with the hashed email beside it.

-You will then need to add this to your local Docker Compose Postgres database.
+Once you have your hashed email, you will need to add this to your local Docker Compose Postgres database.
 You can do this using Prisma Studio.
 See [With Prisma Studio](#with-prisma-studio).

 ### Using the Visual Studio Code Debugger